anjaustin/secure-docker-with-tls/README.md

-# Securing the Docker Daemon with TLS
+# Securing the Docker daemon with TLS

 **Instructions for securing the Docker daemon with a self-signed certificate**

-*The following instructions are designed to be executed on the host machine of the docker daemon.
+*The following instructions are designed to be executed on the host machine of the Docker daemon.
 With some modification, these insturctions were sourced from the official [Docker Documentation](https://docs.docker.com/engine/security/protect-access/): Protecting the Docker daemon socket.*

 ## Create CA server and client keys with OpenSSL